 This can be so helpful when you need a favor or just want to stay aware of things.
 It’s surprising what you can hear behind the scenes…

 4. You will make new friends.

-I am a boy-mom so most of the moms I see regularly are also boy-moms due to all the sports and play dates when the kids were little.
+Since I’m a boy-mom, most of the moms I see regularly are also boy-moms.
+That’s probably due to all the sports and play dates when the kids were little.
 When I volunteered for a school event many years ago, my co-chair had two girls.
 Our paths probably wouldn’t have crossed if we didn’t run the event together but because of it, we became great friends.
 To this day, we still meet for lunch and get together.
-The same thing happened when I co-chaired a different event a couple years later with someone else…another great friend with whom I have shared many laughs and great times!
+Later, the same thing happened when I co-chaired a different event with someone else.
+Once again, she became another great friend with whom I have shared many laughs and great times!

 5. You can use your creativity.

-We all know that staying home with kids can turn your brain to mush at times so why not put some of those brain cells back to work?
+Yes, we all know that staying home with kids can turn your brain to mush at times!
+So, why not put some of those brain cells back to work?
 Sometimes you just need an extra push!
 This past winter, my son’s class mom was looking for help at the winter party.
 I figured I would swing by, help pass out a few craft supplies and be done.
 Well, it turns out, they needed someone to run all the games, and did I mention, I had two days to come up with ideas?
-The whole thing ended up being fun for them – and for me!
-I even wrote a blog post, 3 Fun and Easy Games for a Winter Themed Party which ended up being a popular post.
+Luckily, the whole thing ended up being fun for them – and for me!
+Afterward, I even wrote a blog post, 3 Fun and Easy Games for a Winter Themed Party which ended up being a popular post.
 A win for everyone! lol…

 6. You can add it to your resume.

 If you plan on working outside the home after your kids get older, it doesn’t hurt to have a list of volunteering jobs to add to your resume!